The sections below gather together links to our postings about the various trips we’ve taken with Viking River and Ocean Cruises.

 Heart of Germany – December 2015

 This was the trip that made us fall in love with Christmas market cruises, even though it meant vacationing in the winter, which we’ve now adopted as our default travel season.
 In 2015 this Viking River Cruise itinerary on the Main River went from Nuremberg to Frankfurt.
 In 2017 it went from Nuremberg to Cologne, but Viking doesn’t seem to be offering it right now, except as part of the longer, two-week Grand European Tour.
-So far, we’ve only done one posting about this cruise in one of our first blog entries:
+We are slowly adding entries for this trip:

 Paris to Normandy